stephen-dk/HR-Analysis-2/README.md

 - Dropping duplicates.
 - Cleaning and formatting individual columns.
 - Handling NaN values in the dataset
-- creating  new columns using excel formulas.
+- Creating  new columns using excel formulas.
 - exploratory data analysis with visualizations.